digidip/tapjaw-importer/docs/commands.md

 An adapter configured to perform pagination with a more significant number of items per response payload will likely cause back pressure down the stream.

 For situations where a substantial quantity of messages will need to get piped, Tapjaw Importer provides a useful iterator called `RateLimitedStdoutIterator` to reduce the likelihood of these issues occurring.
-Please see to [Iterators](./iterators.md) for more details.
+Please see [Iterators](./iterators.md) for more details.

 ### Back pressure prevention on Filter, Tool and Store commands